 Flipping a coin does not have to be the classic tossing in the air.
 You can stand it up on the table and flick it to spin it, then slap your hand down on it.
 One player calls heads or tails.

-It's up to you to figure out the mechanics of choosing who participates in faceoffs, and which penny is chosen as the winner.
+It's up to you to figure out the procedures for choosing who participates in faceoffs, and which penny is chosen as the winner.

 So Fred just flipped out poor trusting Jillian, and Fred gleefully raked in a pile

 of pennies, more than anyone else.
 Should you flip out Fred?
 What is your

 Should you break up couples?